Building off of maintaining desire in a long-term relationship, consider the importance of emotional attraction.

-What this conversation does (or ought to do) is to help each of you to manage the stress in your daily lives, stress that is not caused by your relationship, so that this outside stress doesn’t spill over into your relationship.
+The stress-reducing conversation helps you manage the stress in your daily life (not caused by your relationship) so that outside stressors don’t spill over into your relationship.

-The cardinal rule in having a stress-reducing conversation is: only about stress outside of your relationship.
+The cardinal rule of the stress-reducing conversation is: only talk about stress outside of your relationship.

-This is not the time to discuss areas of conflict between the two of you, or point fingers of blame.
-It’s also not the time to instruct your partner on how to fix the problems they’re facing.
-It’s an opportunity to support each other emotionally regarding other areas in your lives.
+This is not the time to discuss areas of conflict between you.
+It’s also not the time to instruct your partner on how to fix their problems.
+It’s an opportunity to support each other emotionally.
 Remember: understanding must precede advice.